xpring-eng/Xpring-SDK-Demo/swift/README.md

 This demo builds using [Carthage](https://github.com/Carthage/Carthage) but it is also possible to build XpringKit with [CocoaPods](https://cocoapods.org/).

+There are demos provided for:
+- XRP Components
+- PayID Components
+- ILP Components
+- Xpring Components

 To build:
 ```shell
 # Install required tooling